 However, at the back of these connections are a complex network of systems that are all interacting to facilitate the flow of information and resources to support student learning.
 These connected schools are using their systems to provide transparency to their structures and processes, so they function effectively, but at the heart of these connected schools is the visibility of all their data and seamless flow of communication.

-Let us consider a school community which is brimming with people playing different roles in the education journey.
+Let us consider a school community, brimming with people playing different roles in the education journey.

 They include the teachers who are facilitating the teaching and learning process and providing meaningful learning experiences for students, and the School Leadership and administrators who are focused on managing the business of the school in a way that effectively provides a flow of information and communication to parents.
 In schools without a connected network of systems, these key roles function in isolation as they are using a range of different systems to get the information they require.
 They have no internal blood stream connecting them and so must function totally separately, resulting in significant frustration and a feeling that they are always playing catch-up as they don’t have the data they require at their fingertips.